 How to Use a Classic One-Light Portrait Photo Setup to Create Rembrandt Lighting

-For the sake of simplicity, we will start by using only one to demonstrate all of these different setups, and then we will bounce some fill light in so that you can see how that works and how it affects our final image.
+For the sake of simplicity, we will start by using only one light to demonstrate all of these different setups, and then we will bounce some fill light in so that you can see how that works and how it affects our final image.
 In later lessons, we will add even more lights to modify these setups for subtle nuance.

 Rembrandt Lighting